Join Us! Provide superior care for your cancer patients with our Integrative Oncology Rehabilitation Certification

-We are setting 2021 and 2022 course dates now!
+We are setting 2023 course dates now!
 We are happy to bring this course to your facility/practice if you have 8 or more participants.
 Contact us to discuss this option

 - Interpret the surgical procedure and previous or ongoing treatment of an oncology care patient and how it relates to progress in our rehab protocols; a special focus will be on types of oncological breast surgeries and types of reconstruction.